Skip links

 01 Choose a story from the Babiling Animation Kit magazine to film (script, storyboard)

-02 Choose your characters and locations (pop them out of the magazine).
+02 Prepare your characters and locations (cut them out of the magazine).

 03 Start filming (a smartphone and a free app are all you need).